Journalist Resource Series

 Use gender-neutral language when discussing reproductive justice

 It is vital that all content about reproductive justice use gender-neutral and affirming language in order to support justice for all birthing people—not just for women.
-Trans and nonbinary people are harmed by many of the same systems as other birthing folks: namely, a for-profit medical industry that creates inequitable access to lifesaving care, a patriarchal paradigm that seeks to deny us bodily autonomy by exercising control over our decisions, and a white supremacist stronghold over medical institutions that leads to increased negative health outcomes for Black, Indigenous, and other communities of color (BIPOC).
+Trans and nonbinary people are harmed by many of the same systems as other birthing folks8: namely, a for-profit medical industry that creates inequitable access to lifesaving care, a patriarchal paradigm that seeks to deny us bodily autonomy by exercising control over our decisions, and a white supremacist stronghold over medical institutions that leads to increased negative health outcomes for Black, Indigenous, and other communities of color (BIPOC).

 “Say this, not that”